A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 Since waiting for the last person to fit in can take up to one hour, you better choose an aluguer that is already mostly fully charged.

-Drivers will sometimes ask you if you want to get to your destination by “taxi”.
-This means that you’ll travel alone in the van but the price will increase tenfold (not exaggerating!).
+Drivers sometimes ask you if you want to get to your destination by “taxi.”
+This means you’ll travel alone in the van, but the price will increase tenfold (not exaggerating!).

-If you prefer the more economical version, just insist on traveling by aluguer or colectivo!
-And, oh magic, the price decreases!
+If you prefer the more economical version, just insist on traveling by aluguer or colectivo.
+And, oh magic, the price will decrease!

-In the Southern Islands, a colectivo is also known as “yas”.
-And it is one of the best Things To Do on Maio, Cape Verde.
+In the Southern Islands, a colectivo is also known as “yas.”
+It is one of the best things to do on Maio, Cape Verde.

 6. Ponche & grogue